 Yesterday was my 10-day countdown until this next journey begins.
 People have been asking me how I am feeling, and if I am ready.
-I don’t really know if there is any way to truly be ready for this – moving to a country that you have never visited and have no idea what you will actually do once you arrive.
+I don’t really know if there is any way to truly be ready for this – moving to a country that you have never visited and had no idea what you will actually do once you arrive.
 Wait, I’ve done that already.
 Out of curiosity on how I was feeling back then, I found a blog post that I wrote just four days before leaving for the Peace Corps.
 This is how I described it back then:

 I have things all over my bedroom floor, hence not packed.
 I don’t actually know what all the paperwork are that I must complete.
 I still have to move furniture back home.
 There are friends I still want to see, things I still want/need to take care of before I leave in … 4 days.
 Yet, I am nonchalant 85% of the time.
 There is one moment per day when I feel like I am going to freak out, but that never lasts long.

 I laughed after reading this.
 Four years later, I am exactly the same as I was.
 As you can see from the picture, I am nowhere near packed.
 I have things all over the house reminding me of the fact that I am not packed.
 There is that moment a day when I stop to try to think about what I am really doing, and I want to freak out.
 I then immediately stop thinking about it, and so it goes.

 Much like four years ago, I have used social media to connect with people that I will meet.
 Back then was Facebook.
 I had become “friends” with more than half of my Peace Corps group, and had conversed with them before I left.
 I remember Kate, a girl who ended up being one of my closest friends in Cameroon, telling a group of us how she thought I’d be annoying being the Facebook girl, but I turned out to be really cool.
 (Not sure why people think active social media usage equates annoying personality…)